About The Central Arizona College Police Department

-The required driver training can be found under the SafeColleges page: central-az.safecolleges.com
+The required driver training can be found on the SafeColleges page: central-az.safecolleges.com

 Enter your email address and then click on “Log on”.
 If the profile that comes up is yours, click on “Log Me In”.
 Click on the “Extra Training” button that is on the left side of the page.
 It looks like a Play button.
 Click on the Policy tile.
 Click on Motor Pool Training and then Custom.
 Take all three trainings.

 The required golf cart training can also be found under the SafeColleges page: central-az.safecolleges.com Under Environmental and then Utility Cart

-Key Request Information: The College Police Department handles all requests for keys and works in conjunction with the Department of Facilities to fill requests for keys.
-The normal procedure for requesting a college key is as follows:
+Key /Card Access Request Form Information: The College Police Department handles all requests for keys and door access and works in conjunction with the Department of Facilities to fill requests for keys.
+The normal procedure for requesting a college key or door access is as follows:

-- ·Complete a Key Request Form which is available here Key Request Form_Fillable PDF as a fillable pdf form or through the Police Department.
+- ·Complete a Key/Card Access Request Form which is available here Key / Card Access Request Form as a fillable pdf form or through the Police Department.
 (Once you open the form, you must download it to your computer for it to be a fillable form.)
 Make sure all information is filled in correctly and that an Authorized Signer approves the request.
-We need either actual physical signatures or official digital signatures.
-You will need to download the form in order to do the official digital signature.
-Instructions for completing the Key Request form are included on the second page of the form.
+We need official digital signatures.
+Instructions for completing the Key/Card Access Request Form are included on the second page of the form.

-- ·Forms that have been completed correctly will generally be processed within ten working days from the day the request is received by the Police Department.
+- ·Forms that have been completed correctly and approved will generally be processed within ten working days from the day the request is received by the Police Department.
 The requester will be notified of the key being available for pickup or their ID card having been programmed for access to the requested room.

-- ·The Requester may pick up the requested keys at the Police Department Office, during regular business hours, and must present a valid form of picture identification, if requested.
+- ·The Requester may pick up the requested keys at the Police Department Office, during regular business hours, and must present a valid form of picture identification.

-- ·The unauthorized loaning, duplicating, or use of a college key is strictly prohibited and may lead to disciplinary action, and/or criminal prosecution.
+- ·The unauthorized loaning, duplicating, or use of a college key or access card is strictly prohibited and may lead to disciplinary action, and/or criminal prosecution.